Trungnef/CoT-tech/README.md

-# Framework Đánh Giá Mô Hình Ngôn Ngữ Lớn (LLM)
+# Large Language Model (LLM) Evaluation Framework

-Framework này cung cấp một bộ công cụ để đánh giá hiệu suất của các Mô hình Ngôn ngữ Lớn (LLM), đặc biệt tập trung vào các mô hình và bài toán liên quan đến tiếng Việt.
-Nó cho phép so sánh các mô hình khác nhau dựa trên nhiều loại prompt kỹ thuật và các metrics đánh giá đa dạng.
+This framework provides a toolset for evaluating the performance of Large Language Models (LLMs), with a particular focus on models and tasks related to Vietnamese language.
+It allows for comparing different models based on various prompt techniques and diverse evaluation metrics.

-## Tính Năng Nổi Bật
+## Key Features

-*   **Hỗ trợ Đa Mô Hình**: Dễ dàng tích hợp và đánh giá các LLM phổ biến, bao gồm:
+*   **Multi-Model Support**: Easily integrate and evaluate popular LLMs, including:
-    *   **Mô hình Cục bộ (Local)**: Llama, Qwen (yêu cầu tải model về máy).
+    *   **Local Models**: Llama, Qwen (require downloading the model to your machine).
-    *   **Mô hình API**: Gemini (Google), Groq.
+    *   **API Models**: Gemini (Google), Groq.
-*   **Kỹ Thuật Prompt Đa Dạng**: Hỗ trợ nhiều phương pháp prompt tiên tiến để đánh giá khả năng của mô hình trong các tình huống khác nhau:
+*   **Diverse Prompting Techniques**: Support for advanced prompting methods to evaluate model capabilities in different situations:
     *   Zero-shot
-    *   Few-shot (với số lượng ví dụ tùy chỉnh, ví dụ: `few_shot_3`, `few_shot_5`)
+    *   Few-shot (with customizable example counts, e.g., `few_shot_3`, `few_shot_5`)
     *   Chain-of-Thought (`chain_of_thought`)
     *   Self-Consistency (`cot_self_consistency_3`, `cot_self_consistency_5`)
     *   ReAct (`react`)
-*   **Đánh Giá Toàn Diện**: Cung cấp nhiều loại metrics:
+*   **Comprehensive Evaluation**: Provides multiple types of metrics:
-    *   **Metrics Cơ Bản**: Accuracy, Latency (thời gian xử lý), Token Count, Tokens Per Second.
+    *   **Basic Metrics**: Accuracy, Latency (processing time), Token Count, Tokens Per Second.
-    *   **Đánh Giá Suy Luận (Reasoning)**: Sử dụng LLM (mặc định là Groq `llama3-70b`) để đánh giá chất lượng suy luận logic, toán học, độ rõ ràng, đầy đủ và liên quan của câu trả lời (có thể cấu hình).
+    *   **Reasoning Evaluation**: Uses an LLM (default is Groq `llama3-70b`) to evaluate the quality of logical reasoning, mathematics, clarity, completeness, and relevance of answers (configurable).
-    *   **Đánh Giá Tính Nhất Quán (Consistency)**: Phân tích sự nhất quán trong các câu trả lời của mô hình khi sử dụng kỹ thuật self-consistency.
+    *   **Consistency Evaluation**: Analyzes consistency in model responses when using self-consistency techniques.
-    *   **Đánh Giá Tính Đầy Đủ (Completeness)**: Đánh giá xem câu trả lời có bao phủ hết các khía cạnh của câu hỏi không.
+    *   **Completeness Evaluation**: Assesses whether the answer covers all aspects of the question.
-    *   **Đánh Giá Độ Tương Đồng (Similarity)**: Tính toán ROUGE, BLEU và tùy chọn cosine similarity của embeddings (nếu cung cấp mô hình) để so sánh câu trả lời với đáp án chuẩn.
+    *   **Similarity Evaluation**: Calculates ROUGE, BLEU, and optionally cosine similarity of embeddings (if a model is provided) to compare answers with standard solutions.
-    *   **Phân Tích Lỗi (Error Analysis)**: Tự động phân loại các câu trả lời sai vào các nhóm lỗi (Kiến thức, Suy luận, Tính toán, Lạc đề, v.v.) sử dụng LLM.
+    *   **Error Analysis**: Automatically categorizes incorrect answers into error groups (Knowledge, Reasoning, Calculation, Off-topic, etc.) using LLM.
-*   **Tối Ưu Hóa Hiệu Suất**:
+*   **Performance Optimization**:
-    *   **Quantization**: Tự động áp dụng quantization 4-bit (BitsAndBytes) cho model cục bộ để giảm yêu cầu bộ nhớ GPU.
+    *   **Quantization**: Automatically applies 4-bit quantization (BitsAndBytes) for local models to reduce GPU memory requirements.
-    *   **Memory Management**: Tự động tính toán và phân bổ bộ nhớ GPU/CPU (`device_map="auto"`), hỗ trợ CPU offload.
+    *   **Memory Management**: Automatically calculates and allocates GPU/CPU memory (`device_map="auto"`), supports CPU offloading.
     *   **Model Caching**:
-        *   *Memory Cache*: Giữ các model thường dùng trong RAM/VRAM để truy cập nhanh.
+        *   *Memory Cache*: Keeps frequently used models in RAM/VRAM for quick access.
-        *   *Disk Cache*: Lưu trữ model đã tải và quantized trên đĩa để khởi động nhanh hơn trong các lần chạy sau (có thể bật/tắt).
+        *   *Disk Cache*: Stores loaded and quantized models on disk for faster startup in subsequent runs (can be enabled/disabled).
-    *   **API Resilience**: Tự động retry khi gọi API lỗi với cơ chế exponential backoff, quản lý rate limiting.
+    *   **API Resilience**: Automatic retry when API calls fail with exponential backoff mechanism, rate limiting management.
-*   **Checkpointing**: Tự động lưu trạng thái đánh giá định kỳ hoặc khi bị ngắt, cho phép tiếp tục (`--resume`) từ lần chạy trước.
+*   **Checkpointing**: Automatically saves evaluation state periodically or when interrupted, allowing to continue (`--resume`) from previous runs.
-*   **Báo Cáo Chi Tiết**: Tự động tạo báo cáo tổng hợp kết quả:
+*   **Detailed Reporting**: Automatically generates result summary reports:
-    *   **HTML**: Báo cáo tương tác với bảng biểu, thống kê và các biểu đồ trực quan (accuracy, latency, reasoning scores, heatmap, v.v.).
+    *   **HTML**: Interactive reports with tables, statistics, and visualizations (accuracy, latency, reasoning scores, heatmap, etc.).
-    *   **CSV/JSON**: Dữ liệu tổng hợp và kết quả thô để phân tích sâu hơn.
+    *   **CSV/JSON**: Aggregated data and raw results for deeper analysis.
-*   **Linh Hoạt**: Dễ dàng mở rộng để hỗ trợ thêm mô hình, loại prompt, metrics đánh giá, hoặc nguồn dữ liệu câu hỏi mới.
+*   **Flexibility**: Easily extensible to support additional models, prompt types, evaluation metrics, or new question data sources.

-## Tính Năng Mới
+## New Features

-* **CLI Filtering**: Bộ lọc câu hỏi nâng cao từ command line theo tags, difficulty và loại câu hỏi:
+* **CLI Filtering**: Advanced question filtering from command line by tags, difficulty, and question types:
-  * `--include-tags`: Chỉ bao gồm câu hỏi có ít nhất một trong các tags được chỉ định
+  * `--include-tags`: Include only questions with at least one of the specified tags
-  * `--exclude-tags`: Loại trừ câu hỏi có bất kỳ tag nào trong danh sách này
+  * `--exclude-tags`: Exclude questions with any tag in this list
-  * `--difficulty-levels`: Lọc câu hỏi theo độ khó (Dễ, Trung bình, Khó)
+  * `--difficulty-levels`: Filter questions by difficulty (Easy, Medium, Hard)
-  * `--question-types`: Lọc câu hỏi theo loại (ví dụ: logic, math, text)
+  * `--question-types`: Filter questions by type (e.g., logic, math, text)

-* **Xử Lý Lỗi Nâng Cao**:
+* **Advanced Error Handling**:
-  * API errors được phân loại chi tiết và xử lý gracefully
+  * API errors are categorized in detail and handled gracefully
-  * Error recovery cải tiến để tránh crash khi gặp lỗi trong một phần của quá trình phân tích
+  * Improved error recovery to avoid crashes when encountering errors in one part of the analysis process
-  * Logging chi tiết hơn để dễ dàng debug
+  * More detailed logging for easier debugging

-* **Kiểm Tra Cấu Hình Toàn Diện**:
+* **Comprehensive Configuration Checks**:
-  * Phân biệt rõ ràng giữa lỗi nghiêm trọng và cảnh báo
+  * Clear distinction between critical errors and warnings
-  * Kiểm tra cấu hình model phù hợp với danh sách model đã chọn
+  * Checks that model configuration matches the selected model list
-  * Kiểm tra định dạng file câu hỏi và cấu trúc dữ liệu
+  * Validates question file format and data structure

-* **Metrics Nâng Cao**:
+* **Enhanced Metrics**:
-  * ROUGE và BLEU metrics cho đánh giá sinh văn bản
+  * ROUGE and BLEU metrics for text generation evaluation
-  * Token overlap F1 cải tiến với xử lý tiếng Việt tốt hơn
+  * Improved token overlap F1 with better Vietnamese language processing
-  * Exact Match với tùy chọn normalize linh hoạt
+  * Exact Match with flexible normalization options

-## Cài Đặt
+## Installation

 1.  **Clone Repository**:
     ```bash